sandeepverana/Postgresql/Postgres-practise.md

 ## Window Function's
 ***
-Window functions are used to perform  a operation across a set of table rows which are related to current row.
+Window functions are used to perform an operation across a set of table rows that are related to current row.
 Comparable as of aggregate function but the rows retain their identities.
 The window function is able to access more than just the current row.
-It doesnot reduce the number of rows in a window.
+It does not reduce the number of rows in a window.

 **PARTITION BY**

 The PARTITION BY clause divides rows into multiple groups or partitions to which the window function is applied.
 Like the example below, we used the product group to divide the products into groups (or partitions).

-The PARTITION BY clause is optional.If you skip the PARTITION BY clause, the window function will treat the whole result set as a single partition.
+The PARTITION BY clause is optional.
+If you skip the PARTITION BY clause, the window function will treat the whole result set as a single partition.

 **ORDER BY**